Introducing our New ‘Participatory Philanthropy Toolkit’

 Miwa Tamanaha has served as the Executive Director of local advocacy non-profit KAHEA: The Hawaiian-Environmental Alliance, and a co-founder and co-director of KUA, a network-building organization serving communities around Hawaiʻi engaged in biocultural resource stewardship.
 She serves on a number of non-profit Boards and is a proud member of the ʻEwa Limu Project.
 She is currently on sabbatical.

 Rosalinda is a farmworker and food sovereignty/solidarity economy organizer.
 She works to build a broader base of support for rural communities and sustainable agriculture policies that ensure equity and healthy communities for farmworkers.

 Soledad Gaztambide-Arandes is the Policy and Government Relations Coordinator at the non-profit organization Para la Naturaleza.
 She joined the committee to experience participatory grantmaking and add value to the design team and process, considering Puerto Rico’s challenges and our experience as a small island territory in relation to the impacts of climate change.

-Our partners and team members, along with their networks, nominated a total of 35 groups in the Southeastern U.S. and the Kolea Region.
+Our partners and team members, along with their networks, nominated a total of 35 groups.
 The choices were rooted in the eligibility criteria and purpose statement created by the Design Team, along with the criteria for nominators that the Design Team had reviewed and revised.
 We assessed eligibility and alignment, adding qualified groups to the portfolio for consideration.
 To fill specific gaps identified by our teams, we invited nominator-partners and potential grantees to themselves nominate additional groups.